Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Change Tailwind Config

 If you need to change settings of tailwind, then `postcss.config.js` and `tailwind.config.js` is the place where you'll have to work.
 You can modify or extend the tailwind theme in `tailwind.config.js` file.
+For more info, you can read [**Tailwind Configuration**](https://tailwindcss.com/docs/configuration) doc.

 ## Change Unit Test Config